"The Wild Lady of Lochbroom" Expedition is going ahead...

 Afterwards we'll be heading to the Morefield in Ullapool (pictured above) - one of the best Seafood restaurants in the UK.
 Then it's likely we'll spend the evening drinking Whisky in Lexies (a renovated stone bothy above the house where grandma lived).

-We will also be doing this swim to raise awareness for the Scottish Wildcat, which is the UK’s only indigenous cat, our last large mammal predator and one of the most elusive and untameable animals in the world.
-Sadly it is critically endangered and it is estimated that fewer than 100 purebred Scottish Wildcats remain in the wild and this devastating mass extinction of one of the British Isles most fascinating and beautiful creatures is largely ignored by the media.
+We will also be doing this swim to raise awareness for the Scottish Wildcat, which is the UK’s only indigenous cat, our last large mammal predator and one of the most elusive and untameable animals in the world, we'll be working in partnership with Scottish Wildcat Action and want to support the incredible work they do in protecting this beautiful and elusive animal, you can view their comprehensive Conservation Action Plan - here.
+Sadly the Tiger of the Highlands is critically endangered and it is estimated that fewer than 100 purebred Scottish Wildcats remain in the wild and this devastating mass extinction of one of the British Isles most fascinating and beautiful creatures is largely ignored by the media.
 Ancient, untameable and elusive, there is no other animal more deserving of our respect and we are bound by a duty to the natural world to protect it.
 The plight of the Scottish Wildcat epitomises the wider struggle of the natural world against the incessant and destructive desire of the human race to control, de-wild and garden the creatures with which we share this earth and we think our Gran would have been the first people to fight for it's survival.

 Read more about this upcoming expedition in the Scotsman.